emmanuelHa/openmeteo-API-to-AWS-Athena-to-Grafana/README.md

 ## What I learnt ?
-- How to decouple a lambda to S3, to make writes to S3 scalable ?
+- How to decouple a lambda to S3, to make writes to S3 scalable
-- How to automatically generate S3 partitions from ingestion time ?
+- How to automatically generate S3 partitions from ingestion time
 I have been part of a project where we had to write to HDFS some avro data.
 The partitioning (day/month/hour/minute) had to be done programatically
 - How to write parquet files to Athena within a partitioned table
-- How to plug a BI tool and avoid cost from scy rocking using a cache
+- How to plug a BI tool and avoid cost from sky rocketing using a cache